awsdocs/amazon-ec2-user-guide/doc_source/instance-retirement.md

 ## Identifying Instances Scheduled for Retirement<a name="instance-retirement-identify"></a>

 If your instance is scheduled for retirement, you'll receive an email prior to the event with the instance ID and retirement date\.
 This email is sent to the address that's associated with your account; the same email address that you use to log in to the AWS Management Console\.
 If you use an email account that you do not check regularly, then you can use the Amazon EC2 console or the command line to determine if any of your instances are scheduled for retirement\.
-To update the contact information for your account, go to the [Account Settings](https://console.aws.amazon.com/billing/home?#/account) page\.
+To update the contact information for your account, go to the [Account Settings](https://console.aws.amazon.com/billing/home?#/account) page\.<a name="identify-retiring-instances"></a>

 **To identify instances scheduled for retirement using the console**